Jónatan Ingi Jónsson

-Jónatan Ingi Jónsson (born 15 March 1999) is an Icelandic footballer who plays as a winger for Norwegian club Sogndal and the Iceland national team.
+Jónatan Ingi Jónsson (born 15 March 1999) is an Icelandic footballer who plays as a winger for Valur and the Iceland national team.

 Career

 Jónatan started his senior career with his local club FH in 2018 after having spent three years in the youth teams of AZ in the Netherlands.
 Jónatan transferred from FH to Sogndal before the 2022 season.
+In the weeks before the start of 2024 season, Icelandic giants Valur made it clear that Jónatan was at the top of their wanted list for the upcoming season, he was signed for an undisclosed fee.

 International career

 Jónatan Ingi made his international debut for Iceland on 6 November 2022 in a friendly match against Saudi Arabia.